 11. Ginjinha

-Ginjinha is a sour cherry liquor that is worth tasting in Lisbon — even if liquors aren’t usually your thing.
-There are even a handful of tiny ginjinha bars that serve this delicious drink.
-Check out the article below for a list of recommendations.
+Ginjinha is a sour cherry liqueur that's worth tasting in Lisbon—even if liqueurs aren't usually your thing.
+The city has a handful of traditional, tiny ginjinha bars that specialize in this delicious drink (see the link below for recommendations).

 12. Alheira